2025–26 East Bengal FC Women season: AFC Women's Champions League

 East Bengal qualified for the 2025–26 AFC Women's Champions League after being the champions of the 2024–25 Indian Women's League.
 East Bengal was grouped into group E of the Preliminary round alongside Kitchee of Hong Kong and Phnom Penh Crown of Cambodia, with all the matches of the group set to be played at the RSN Stadium in Phnom Penh, Cambodia.
 East Bengal roped in 4 new foreigners ahead of the tournament along with Resty Nanziri who was retained from the last season - compatriots Fazila Ikwaput and Amnah Nababi from Uganda, and defenders: Abena Anoma Opoku from Ghana and Maureen Tovia Okpala from Nigeria.
-In the opening match against Phnom Penh Crown on 25 August, East Bengal won 1-0 to begin the campagin with Fazila Ikwaput scoring the only goal of the match.
+In the opening match against Phnom Penh Crown on 25 August, East Bengal won 1-0 to begin the campaign with Fazila Ikwaput scoring the only goal of the match.
 On 31 August, East Bengal faced Kitchee and drew 1-1 and topped the group and secured a qualification for the group stages of the AFC Women's Champions League.